I’m sitting here at my local coffee shop — struggling.

 The 2nd quadrant is often overshadowed by the third…

 Urgent, Not Important – Delegate or BATCH

 It’s Urgent, but those tasks are not getting you closer to your goal.
 Sorting out your inbox and replying to emails is in this category.
 You sit and click away at your most and keyboard endlessly but it’s the classic scenario of working several hours but feeling like you have nothing to show for it.

 If you have a way to delegate these tasks, do it.
-Most of us don’t have a staff, personal assistant, or virtual assistant (VA).
+Most of us don’t have a staff, a personal assistant, or a virtual assistant (VA).
 If you do, then these tasks are great to hand off.